 What’s quite incredible is each manta ray has a unique pattern of spots and marks on its belly, it has these from birth and carries them its whole life.
 The marks on the manta rays underside act much like fingerprints do for people.
 As the marks are unique and lifelong they can be used to identify and track individual manta rays allowing scientists to gather important information about the species and their habits.

-So if getting to glide through the ocean with the magnificent manta ray is on your bucket list join us in on an adventure in the Whitsundays for the experience of a lifetime!
+So if getting to glide through the ocean with the magnificent manta ray is on your bucket list join us on a private sailing charter in the Whitsundays for the experience of a lifetime!